Britons vote - for their national bird

 Unlike the United States, which has the bald eagle, France, the rooster, and Brazil, the rufous-bellied thrush, the United Kingdom has no official bird as its symbol.

-A vote in the 1960s found the robin - he/she of the snowy Christmas card - to be Britain's favourite ornithological representative.
+A vote in the 1960s found the robin - he/she of the snowy Christmas card - to be Britain's favorite oprnithological representative.
 An online poll seeking to test that closes on Thursday.

 Sixty "candidates" have been whittled down to 10 - the robin, puffin, hen harrier, red kite, mute swan, barn owl, blackbird, blue tit, and wren.